livey/machine-learning-checklist/deep-learning-QA.md

   * linear, sigmoid (nice interpretation while vanishing gradient), relu (large gradient), leaky-relu (has gradient when it is less than 0), selu (self normalized), tanh (value [-1,1], gradien is better than sigmoid), soft-plus ( log(e^x+1) ), soft-max (probability interpretation and used in cross entropy loss)
 * LSTM
   * [structure](https://colah.github.io/posts/2015-08-Understanding-LSTMs/)
+  * why use tanh? state value should increase or decrease. if sigmoid, only decrease. tanh \in [-1,1], represents increase and decrease.
 * Dropout
   - [ ] improve generalization
   - [ ] how it is worked - drop some input features with probability p, at inference time, use all but multiply by p for the dropout layers.